Ferroaxial order of the monolayer ice in martyite: Abstract

 In the H$_2$O hexamer, H$_2$O molecules form the toroidal ring structure.
-Here, a head-to-tail configuration of the electric dipole moments ($\mathbf{D}$) form an electric toroidal dipole moment defined by $\mathbf{A} = \sum \mathbf{r} \times \mathbf{D}$ (Fig.~\ref{fig1}(d)).
-Our XRD results reveal that the LT phase of martyite shows an electric ferrotoroidal order driven by the disorder-order transition of water.
-So far, several compounds are known to show the electric ferrotoroidal order (also referred to as ferroaxial or ferro-rotational order, RbFe(MoO$_4$)$_2$, Ca$_5$Ir$_3$O$_{12}$, and NiTiO$_3$) \cite{doi:10.7566/JPSJ.93.072001, Jin2020,doi:10.7566/JPSJ.90.063702, Hayashida2020}, which are driven by the rotational displacements of the coordination polyhedra.
-Amongst them, martyite is the simplest case where electric dipoles of polar molecules cooperatively form the toroidal motif, spontaneously breaking the mirror planes parallel to the $c$ axis.
+Here, a head-to-tail configuration of the electric dipole moments ($\mathbf{D}$) form an electric toroidal dipole moment defined by $\mathbf{A} = \sum \mathbf{r} \times \mathbf{D}$ (Fig.~\ref{XRD}(g)).
+Our XRD results reveal that the LT phase of martyite is a ferrotoroidal state of H$_2$O driven by the disorder-order transition.
+Such ordering is referred to as a ferroaxial or ferro-rotational order, usually driven by the rotational displacements of the coordination polyhedra (e.g. RbFe(MoO$_4$)$_2$, Ca$_5$Ir$_3$O$_{12}$, NiTiO$_3$, and 1T-TaS$_2$) \cite{doi:10.7566/JPSJ.93.072001, Jin2020,doi:10.7566/JPSJ.90.063702, Hayashida2020, Liu2023}.
+Among them, martyite is the simplest case where electric dipoles of polar molecules cooperatively form the toroidal motif, spontaneously breaking the mirror planes parallel to the $c$ axis.
 Here, the intermolecular interactions are relatively simple, and the MD simulation can reproduce the toroidal ordering.
-In the simulation, the signs of the toroidal moments ($\pm \mathbf{A}$) are more or less random since the MD simulation is not long enough at each temperature (10~ns), and therefore the cooling rate is too fast to reach fully equilibrated states.
+In the simulation, the signs of the electric toroidal moments ($\pm \mathbf{A}$) are more or less random since the MD simulation is not long enough at each temperature (10~ns), and therefore the cooling rate is too fast to reach fully equilibrated states.
 However, once such an initial configuration is given by design, the ferrotoroidal order remains at least up to 100~K, and the internal energy is consistently lower than that of the simulated system without ferrotoroidal order (see SM \cite{suppl}).
-The stability of the ferrotoroidal order can also be explained from the AB-site interaction energy scheme (Fig.~\ref{fig1}(b) and see also Fig. S\ref{fig:energy} \cite{suppl}).
 Thus, the ground state of the monolayer ice is a ferrotoroidal order, although the simulation gives the random toroidal pattern as a metastable state.